What is a soakaway & what can they be used for?

 What is a soakaway?

-A soakaway is a buried drainage feature which seeks to manage surface water on the Site and infiltrate into the ground, rather than discharging to an offsite location such a watercourse or sewer.
+A soakaway is a buried drainage feature which seeks to manage surface water on the site and infiltrate into the ground, rather than discharging to an offsite location such as a watercourse or sewer.
 A soakaway requires excavation and removal of the existing ground, which is typically replaced with a formal structure, constructed using a concrete ring, a fabric membrane or plastic crate system.

 The storage medium is often comprised of stone and rubble, which allows the water to filtrate and further remove pollutants before being infiltrated into the soil in a controlled manner.
 Geo-cellular crates can also be used, which provide more storage, but less filtration of surface water runoff.

 The runoff from a development is usually collected via guttering, downpipes and gullies via an interception feature such as a catchpit to remove silt and any pollutants before being directed into the soakaway.